Fauci suggests air travel vaccine mandate as Omicron grounds U.S. flights | MarketScreener

 Anthony Fauci, the nation's top U.S. infectious disease expert, on Monday recommended the federal government consider a vaccine mandate for domestic air travel.

-"That is just another one of the requirements that I think is reasonable to consider," Fauci, the nation's top infectious disease official and a member of the White House COVID-19 response team, told MSNBC in an interview.
+"That is just another one of the requirements that I think is reasonable to consider," Fauci told MSNBC in an interview.

 U.S. President Joe Biden, speaking to reporters on Monday, declined to say whether he endorsed a vaccine mandate for domestic air travel.